x

 Navarro said federal officials launched a federal initiative called 'Justice40' which aims to make 40% of infrastructure benefit disadvantaged communities.

 "That's why it's so important that this infrastructure is being built out in places like University City, where there aren't any chargers right now.
-They're also making sure this infrastructure is making it into rural areas as well," Narvarro said.
+They're also making sure this infrastructure is making it into rural areas as well," Navarro said.

 University City officials tell 5 On Your Side, their $500,000 grant came from the U.S. Department of Transportation Federal Highway Administration to install up to 32 public EV charging ports along Delmar Boulevard.